HenryCowan/EMG-Gaming/Server_end/Server Pong GUI-all together/README.md

 **This code is for the use of 2 EMG channels**

-The games refresh rate is based on a local counter rather than a timer.
-This is to avoid coarse timer errors imposed as a result of the Android systems polling timer.
+The games refresh rate is based on a counter of signal rather than a timer.
+This is to avoid coarse timer errors imposed as a result of the Android systems polling time.

 ---